spectrocloud/librarium/packages/docs/content/03-cluster-profiles.md

 # Layers
 Cluster Profile Layers are built using content packages which contain integration specific templates, charts and manifest.
 These content packages can either be of two types:

- * Spectro Packs  - Content packages built using Spectro Cloud’s proprietary content format.
-Spectro Cloud maintains a public registry of Spectro Packs that are available to all tenants.
+ * Spectro Packs  - Content packages built using Palette’s proprietary content format.
+Palette maintains a public registry of Spectro Packs that are available to all tenants.

  * Helm Charts - Collection of Kubernetes resource files capable of deploying services ranging in varying complexities.
-Spectro Cloud provides a few stable public helm registries out of the box.
+Palette provides a few stable public helm registries out of the box.
 Tenants can also additionally add any public or private helm registries to leverage charts from those registries.

 # Core Infra Cluster Profile
 A Core Infra cluster profile is constructed using the four core infrastructure layers: the OS, Kubernetes, the networking, and the storage layers.
 These profiles are environment specific and are constructed using cloud specific layers.